 Offer various payment options.

-By default, you should at least be able to accept credit cards.
+By default, you should at least be able to accept credit cards as it is the most popular form of payment.
 Square is the most commonly used payment service and they offer a free basic card reader when you sign up that attaches to your smartphone.
+There are other POS options as well such as Shopify and PayPal.

 In case you want a backup or you lose it, you can also just order a Square Reader on Amazon for about $10.